Questions? Call0808 2085194orMessage us

 Frozen embryo transfer at TFP Fertility

-A frozen embryo transfer is where a healthy embryo that was frozen from a previous IVF cycle is carefully thawed before being transferred into the womb.
+A frozen embryo transfer is where an embryo that was frozen in a previous IVF cycle is carefully thawed before being transferred into the womb.

 Want to know if this is for you?
 You can talk to one of our fertility experts.